John Lee (California politician): Career

 Prior to being elected as the Councilmember, Lee worked for the City of Los Angeles for two decades, serving in various capacities.
 In his tenure he has worked for Councilmember Joel Wachs, Greig Smith, and Mitch Englander.
-Lee was a chief of staff for previous councilman Mitchell Englander.
+Lee was a chief of staff for previous councilmember Mitchell Englander.
 Mitch Englander pled guilty to federal charges related to the on-going Los Angeles City Hall corruption probe and began serving a 14-month sentence in federal prison in June, 2021.
 Lee joined David Ryu as the second Asian American on the council, being sworn in on August 30, 2019.